ldroyle1s/cave-animals-website/README.md

 # Title of Website: Cave Animals

 ## Purpose of Website
 This website is for people who enjoy animals.
-We go in depth on what animals are present in caves, as well as showing off some weird looking ones.
+We go in depth on what animals are present in caves, as well as showing some off .

 ## Target Audience
 - Age Group: Any